ViaScientific/vfdocs/docs/ViaFoundry/vmeta_projects.md

 # Project Guide

-Within Via Foundry and Vmeta, projects serve as platforms for managing your collection and field data.
+Within Via Foundry and V-Meta, projects serve as platforms for managing your collection and field data.
 At the top of the projects section, you'll find three action buttons with which you can manage your projects: `Insert`, `Edit` and `Delete`.

 ## Creating Projects